XuebinWang-ai/Mining_Word_Boundaries/README.md

-# Mining Word Boundaries from Speech-Text Parallel Data for Cross-domain Chinese Word Segmentation(COLING2025)
+## Mining Word Boundaries from Speech-Text Parallel Data for Cross-domain Chinese Word Segmentation

 This is the repo for this paper, a novel approach for mining pauses for Cross-domain CWS.
 This paper has been accepted in COLING 2025.